Hong Kong West Kowloon station: Police station

 The Ministry of Public Security Railway Public Security Bureau's Shenzhen Railway Public Security Division operates the West Kowloon Station Police Station (西九龙站派出所) with jurisdiction over the mainland port area.

+There have been reported cases of travellers being detained or arrested by mainland police in the Port area.
+In one case, Simon Cheng, a Hong Kong resident working for the British consulate was detained upon returning to Hong Kong and sent back to mainland China by mainland police officers.
+Amid the 2019–20 Hong Kong protests, Chinese border officers have also begun to routinely search the phones of travellers for evidence of involvement in the protests.

 Awards

 In 2010, the West Kowloon station design won "Cityscape Awards for Architecture" in the Emerging Markets of Tourism, Travel & Transport Future Awards.
 In the same year on 4 November, the West Kowloon station design won the "Best Future Project ─ Infrastructure" World Architecture Festival Awards.